Reporting study activity and source of income

 Twice a year, doctoral students report their study activity and the source of income the last semester.

-This is mandatory for all doctoral students in Sweden, and is part of the commitment as a doctoral student.
-The report must be sent in before the deadline each semester and contain correct information.
-This obligation also includes inactive doctoral students since KI must have correct information about all registrered doctoral students.
+This is mandatory for all doctoral students, and is part of the commitment as a doctoral student.
+The report must be done in time each semester and contain correct information.
+This obligation also includes inactive doctoral students.

-The doctoral student will receive an e-mail from the doctoral administration at the department with instructions when it is time (May-June and November-December).
-When the student has sent the required information, it will be registered in Ladok, and later uploaded to the digital individual study plan at the next revision/follow-up (Section 3: “Previous financial support” and “Study activity”).
+The doctoral student will each semester receive an e-mail from the doctoral administration at the department with instructions (May-June and November-December).
+When the student has reported the required information, it will be registered in Ladok, and later uploaded to the digital individual study plan (ISP) at the next revision/follow-up (Section 3: “Previous financial support” and “Study activity”).

 Purpose of the report